Professional learning – curriculum K–12

 About Curriculum reform professional learning

-Watch Curriculum Reform professional learning video (1:12)
+Watch Curriculum Reform professional learning (1:12).

 An introduction to professional learning supporting NSW Curriculum Reform